-CHARLOTTE, N.C. — Police said a domestic violence situation ended in a crash and shooting near an east Charlotte police station Tuesday morning.
+CHARLOTTE, N.C. — A man was convicted and sentenced in connected with a domestic violence situation that ended in a crash and shooting near an east Charlotte police station on Feb.
+19, 2019.

 Chopper 9 Skyzoom flew over three separate scenes in the area of North Sharon Amity Road, near the Charlotte-Mecklenburg Police Department's Hickory Grove team office.

 A trial was held on Nov.
 10, 2021 and Piggie, 32, was tried on the following charges: attempted first-degree murder, five counts of discharging a weapon into an occupied vehicle in operation, possession of a firearm by a convicted felon, four counts of assault with a deadly weapon with a minor present and communicating threats.

 The jury found him guilty of one count of discharging a weapon into an occupied vehicle in operation, possession of a firearm by a convicted felon, four counts of assault with a deadly weapon with a minor present and communicating threats.
 The jury found him not guilty of attempted first-degree murder and one count of discharging a weapon into an occupied vehicle in operation.

 At the close of the state’s evidence, a judge dismissed three counts of discharging a weapon into an occupied vehicle in operation.

 Piggie was sentenced to 60-84 months in prison.
 He was also sentenced to an additional 14-26 months in prison, which was suspended pending his successful completion of 36 months of supervised probation.